SciML/DiffEqDocs.jl/docs/src/basics/compatibility_chart.md

 This chart is for documenting the compatibility of the component solver packages to the common interface.
 An `x` means that the option is implemented or the add-on functionality will work with the given solver.
-A blank means that the option has not been implemented or that a given add-on has not been tested with a given package.
+A blank means that the option has not been implemented, or that a given add-on has not been tested with a given package.
 If there are any errors in this chart, please file an issue or submit a pull-request.